 In livestock production, especially pigs and poultry, many antibiotics are used routinely for disease prevention or for the treatment of avoidable outbreaks of disease.
 This is because in intensive production, typically thousands of the animals are kept together indoors, in confined spaces, on their own faeces, where disease outbreaks are inevitable.
-Farmers are even permitted to use antibiotics which are critically important in human medicine (CIAs) on animals, and this use is actually increasing.
+Farmers are even permitted to use antibiotics which are critically important in human medicine on animals, and this use is actually increasing.

-It is estimated that just under half the total of all antibiotics used in the UK are given to farm animals [1].
-It is only an estimate, because although farm antibiotic use - as in medicine - is prescription-only, no prescription records are collected.
+It is estimated that about 45% of antibiotics used in the UK are used in animals and recent statistics from the European Medicines Agency showed that approximately two thirds of all antibiotics used in 26 European countries were used in farm animals^{2,3}.
+These are only estimated figures, because although farm antibiotic use - as in medicine - is prescription-only, no prescription records are collected.
 So nobody yet knows for sure how many antibiotics are used, in which species, or by farm.
 But what is clear is that antimicrobial resistance from farm animals is a significant threat to human health.